Bachelor of Medical Laboratory Science

 Program Mission

-The Bachelor of Medical Laboratory Science at the Higher Colleges of Technology aims to produce skilled Emirati professionals in medical laboratory sciences who are work ready as medical laboratory science professionals delivering diagnostic care to a wide variety of patients/clients.
+The Bachelor of Medical Laboratory Science at the Higher Colleges of Technology aims to produce skilled and competence Emirati professionals in medical laboratory sciences who are work ready as medical laboratory science professionals delivering diagnostic care to a wide variety of patients/clients.

 Program Description